Volunteer

 When do requests for transporters come out?
 How will I know what route I am driving?

-Requests for transporters come out on Sunday or Monday from that week's Transport Coordinator (Lauren, Jean or Marilyn).
+Requests for transporters come out on Sunday or Monday from that week's Transport Coordinator (Lauren, Barb, or Kerrie).
 Simply reply to the email that you wish to transport that week.
 You will know what route you are driving by Friday afternoon.

 I volunteered to drive my preferred route, but I'm driving a different route.
 Why?